-(Ma ⊠ nrk One) QUARTERLY REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SECURIT TES EXCHANGE ACT OF 1934 or the quarterly period ended September 3 - OR TRANSITION REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SECURIT TES EXCHANGE ACT OF 1934 For the to ransition period fromto Commission File Number: 001-39122 2 89bio, Inc. (Exact Name of Registrant as Specified in its Cha rter) Exact Name of Registrant as Specified in its Cha. iner) Delaware (State or other jurisdiction of 36-4946844 (I.R.S.
-Employer incorporation or organization) Identification No.) 535 Mission Street, 14 th Floo San Francisco, California 941 94105 (Address of principal executive office (Zip Code) Registrant 's telephone number, including area code : (415) 500-4614 Securities registered pursuant to Section 12(b) of the Act: Trading Title of each class Symbol(s) Name of each exchange on which registered Common stock, par value \$0.001 per share ETNB Nasdaq Global Market tion 13 or 15(d) of the Securities Exchange Act of 1934 du and (2) has been subject to such filing requirements for th Indicate by check mark whether the registrant has ulation S-T (§232.405 of this chapter) during the precess \boxtimes No \square a File required to be submitted pursuant to Rule 405 of at the registrant was required to submit such files). on-accelerated filer, smaller reporting company, or an reporting company," and "emerging growth company" in R tule Larg ge accelerated filer Accelerated filer Non -accelerated filer Smaller reporting company X Eme erging growth company revi If an emerging growth company, indicate by chec sed financial accounting standards provided pursuant 9 ne extended transition period for complying with any new or Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the e Exchange Act).
-Yes □ No ⊠ Act Indicate by check mark whether the registrant has of 1934 subsequent to the distribution of securities up filed by Sections 12, 13 or 15(d) of the Securities Exchang No $\ \square$ ţe As of December 12, 2019, the registrant had 13,7 88,982 shares of common stock, \$0.001 par va lue per share, outstanding. =
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2020

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number: 001-39122

+89bio, Inc.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware 36-4946844 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 142 Sansome Street, Second Floor San Francisco, California 94104 94104 (Address of principal executive offices) (Zip Code) Registrant's teleph one number, including area code: (415) 500-4614

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Title of each class Symbol(s) Name of each exchange on which registered Common stock, par value \$0.001 per share ETNB Nasdaq Global Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company X

+Emerging growth company \boxtimes

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+Yes  No 🗆

+As of May 4, 2020, the registrant had 13,793,858 shares of common stock, \$0.001 par value per share, outstanding.